Radiant Logistics, Inc. (RLGT) CEO Bohn Crain on Q1 2021 Results - Earnings Call Transcript

 Jason Seidl

-But before you leave that kind of line item, one of the call outs I would make Jason is; we've been kind of consciously reinvesting in sales resources to help drive organic growth.
-So we've had a handful of incremental sales hires, kind of in this downtime.
-And so we're -- we'll see a little bit of incremental costs associated with that initiative, and certainly, hopefully, overtime, some additional gross margins to be rewarded for those efforts.
+But before you leave that kind of line item, one of the call outs I would make Jason is, we've been kind of consciously reinvesting in sales resources to help drive organic growth.
+So, we've had a handful of incremental sales hires, kind of in this downtime.
+And so, we're -- we'll see a little bit of incremental costs associated with that initiative, and certainly, hopefully, overtime, some additional gross margins to be rewarded for those efforts.

 Todd Macomber

 Okay.
 And then SG&A, again, we were watching everything we could.
-So I would expect SG&A also to increase similar to Q3.
+So, I would expect SG&A also to increase similar to Q3.
 Basically, we're getting back to closer to the levels where we were in the past.
-Depreciation and amortization; I mean, I would basically take the current numbers, those shouldn't -- those aren't going to change much quarter-over-quarter.
-And those are really the big drivers in regards to the modeling.
-I mean, the interest expense is going to be down a little bit, we keep paying down the debt.
+Depreciation and amortization; I mean I would basically take the current numbers, those shouldn't -- those aren't going to change much quarter-over-quarter, and those are really the big drivers in regards to the modeling.
+I mean, the interest expense is going to be down a little bit, and we keep paying down the debt.
 So consequently, we're going to have a little bit less interest.

 Jason Seidl

-I don't want to ask, I didn't want to ask about that but also want to make sure how should we think sort of your net revenue margin?
-Are things slowing down on that sort of buy versus self [ph]?
+I don't want to ask, I didn't want to ask about that, but also want to make sure how should we think sort of your net revenue margin?
+Are things slowing down on that sort of buy versus sell [ph]?
 Back and forth, you guys always deal with, is 2Q going to be somewhat easier than 1Q?

 Todd Macomber

-Yes, I'd say, you know, it's -- obvious, it's really hard to predict but I think what we're seeing right now, we're going to continue to see for the foreseeable future.
+Yes, I'd say, you know, it's -- obviously, it's really hard to predict, but I think what we're seeing right now, we're going to continue to see for the foreseeable future.
 Like Bohn said, capacity is tight.
-And, you know, and I -- you know -- I'm guessing it's going to continue for a while.
-So I would expect Q2 to kind of play out similar to what we're seeing right now.
+And you know, and I -- you know -- I'm guessing it's going to continue for a while.
+So, I would expect Q2 to kind of play out similar to what we're seeing right now.

 I don't know if you have any different opinion, Bohn?